ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

 At least two ghosts are believed to haunt the Woolpack Inn.
 One is a girl, thought to be under 10, who has been sighted in the bar area, skipping towards the kitchen, wearing a nightdress.
+Regulars recall a chilling experience: "I saw her out of the corner of my eye while having a drink with friends," says an unnamed patron.
+Another employee shares, "It was like she was playing in her own world, and then she vanished."
 Another is an older man seen with a bicycle near the pub's entrance.
+A staff member reported, "He seemed as lost as anyone could be, just standing there with his bicycle."

-However, the eerie atmosphere of the Inn is not confined to these sightings.
+However, the Inn's eerie atmosphere is not confined to these sightings.
 Strange noises and unexplained shadows have been reported in the other rooms, adding to the sense of unease and anticipation that surrounds the Woolpack Inn.

 **HISTORY**

-Located on the Church Road of St Mary the Virgin, which still retains some Norman work, is 'The Woolpack Inn', a place steeped in history.
-It stands as the only hostelry in Smeeth, with its original structure dating back to the early 1600s, before a fire tragically destroyed it In 1912.
-Mrs Mary Booth, wife of the landlord of the "Woolpack Inn," Smeeth, was charged with wilfully and maliciously setting fire to specific tables, chairs, mats and other articles While her husband was ill upstairs.
+Located on Church Road, St Mary the Virgin, which still retains some Norman work, is 'The Woolpack Inn', a place steeped in history.
+It stands as the only hostelry in Smeeth, with its original structure dating back to the early 1600s, before a fire tragically destroyed it in 1912.
+Mrs Mary Booth, wife of the landlord of the "Woolpack Inn," Smeeth, was charged with wilfully and maliciously setting fire to specific tables, chairs, mats, and other articles while her husband was ill upstairs.
 She was drunk and blamed her husband for the fires due to his infidelity.
-She was found guilty, but mercy was requested due to her husband's invalidity, so she was fined £20 and bound over for 12 months.
+She was found guilty, but mercy was requested on the grounds of her husband's invalidity, so she was fined £20 and bound over for 12 months.
 He left her in 1916.

 The Woolpack Inn would have been situated on a route used by the notorious Aldington Gang, known for their operations along the Dymchurch and Rye coastline.
 The connection between this route and the pub's ghostly inhabitants remains a mystery, adding to the location's intrigue.